VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 introduction to Windows Azure Service Bus, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

-With the implementation shown in figure 8, the only way to ensure that a command is delivered to a single recipient is to ensure that a topic has only one subscription.
-After an instance of the **SubscriptionReceiver** class has received a message, then it is deleted from the subscription.
+With the implementation shown in figure 8, two things are necessary to ensure that a command message is handled by a single handler.
+First, there should only be a single subscription to the **conference/commands** topic in Windows Azure Service Bus; remember that a Windows Azure Service Bus topic may have multiple subscribers.
+Second, the **CommandProcessor** should invoke a single handler for each command message that it receives.
 There is no way in Windows Azure Service Bus to restrict a topic to a single subscription, therefore the developers must be careful to create just a single subscription on a topic that is delivering commands.

+> **BharathPersona:** A separate issue is to ensure that commands are
+> retrieved from the topic and processed by the handler only once.
+You
+> must ensure that either the command is idempotent, or that the system
+> guarantees to process the command only once.
+This issue will be
+> addressed in a later stage of the journey.

 > **Note:** It is possible to have multiple **SubscriptionReceiver**
 > instances running, perhaps in multiple worker role instances.
 If